What Is A Notarization?

 Rule 5, which covers remote notarization, allows for notaries to use real time audio-video communication to verify identities and witness signatures.
 No specific program must be used, so presumably programs like Skype, WhatsApp, or even Facebook messenger would work so long as the notary can interact with the signer and record the notarization for record keeping.
 Once the document is signed, it requires the document to be sent to the notary by fax, email, or any other electronic means on the same day for notary signature.

 While many across the state are praising this change, others are raising alarm bells.
 For many rural Colorado notaries, the technology needed to perform remote notarizations isn’t available.
 One of the big issues with remote notarization is recording requirements.
 Many small town banks and credit unions do not have the technology to record the notarizations, let alone maintain the records for 10 years.

 Some notaries, like those at Sterling Federal Credit Union, have said that in addition to the lack of technology, the new rule is limited to certain kinds of notarizations.
 Since the rule does not allow for remote notarization of wills, many notaries have no option but to do in person notarizations.

 More Notary Public Changes Ahead?

+Covid-19 has caused state legal systems to adapt in order to protect people.
 Remote notarization is permitted in more than 20 states and several states have new rules pending in response to Covid-19.
 A handful of those 20+ states had remote notarization rules even before the pandemic forced the hand of many states.